|Zakhritidin Muhammad Babur|

 Photo Credit: OrexCA

-Though the Koh-i-Nur diamond’s history remains somewhat murky even through this transition from the Delhi Sultanate to the Mughal reign, after Babur took possession of the stone, it’s history is more solid.
-Here is that record.
+The Koh-i-Nur diamond’s early history remains somewhat murky, even through the transition from the Delhi Sultanate to the Mughal reign.
+Fortunately, after Babur took possession of the stone it’s history is more solid.
+Here is that record. ~AMA

 |Humayan (left) and Shah Tehmasp (right)|